 - Slurm is the chosen Batch System that will be used on JURECA.
 Slurm is an open-source project developed by SchedMD.
-For our clusters psslurm, which is a plug-in of psid daemon and part of the Parastation Cluster tools, will replace slurmd on the compute nodes. psslurm is under development by ParTec and JSC in the context of our collaboration. - Slurm's configuration in JSC: - → High-availability for the main daemons slurmctld and slurmdbd. - Backfilling scheduling algorithm. - → No node-sharing. - → Job scheduling according to priorities. - → Accounting mechanism: slurmdbd with MySQL/MariaDB database as back-end storage - User and job limits configured by QoS and Partitions. - No preemption configured.
-Running jobs cannot be preempted. - Prologue and Epilogue, with pshealthcheck from Parastation.
+For our clusters psslurm, which is a plug-in of psid daemon and part of the Parastation Cluster tools, will replace slurmd on the compute nodes. psslurm is under development by ParTec and JSC in the context of our collaboration. - Slurm's configuration on JURECA: - → High-availability for the main daemons slurmctld and slurmdbd. - → Backfilling scheduling algorithm. - → No node-sharing. - Job scheduling according to priorities. - → Accounting mechanism: slurmdbd with MySQL/MariaDB database. - User and job limits configured by QoS and Partitions. - No preemption configured.
+Running jobs cannot be preempted. - Prologue and Epilogue, with pshealthcheck from Parastation. - → Generic resources for different types of resources on the nodes.